 Consideration for pronunciation - Consideration how a student may pronounce or speak; particularly with regard to foreign language.
-Students may be asked to describe the technique to pronounce, important aspects of the pronunciation or other key indicators that mastery has occured.
+Students may be asked to describe the technique to pronounce, important aspects of the pronunciation or other key indicators that mastery has occurred.

 Consideration for spelling and grammar - Consideration for minor grammatical errors, spelling, misuse of homonyms without penalty.
 Faculty must use their discretion with this accommodation.
 Writing that does not convey the intended message to reader or is illegible is not part of this accommodation.